tiddly-gittly/Tiddlywiki-NodeJS-Github-Template/README.md

 # Tiddlywiki-NodeJS-Github-Template

+I created an App based on this, [TiddlyGit-Desktop](https://github.com/tiddly-gittly/TiddlyGit-Desktop), which can generate template wiki on one-click.

 Knowledge base Template, with advanced filter search and faceted data aggregation.

 [wiki.onetwo.ren](https://wiki.onetwo.ren/) is an example of this template.
 And [tiddlywiki-nodejs-github-template.now.sh](https://tiddlywiki-nodejs-github-template.now.sh/) is deployed example of this repo.